qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Tap **`_FUN`** (7th key bottom row, to function layer), then **`!DDL`** (6th key bottom row).
   Undo: tap again to **`_FUN`**, then hit **`_!LTR`** (3rd key bottom row), or plug keyboard in/out.
-  To detect that descramble mode is (in)active, activate `_FUN` layer and check the leds.
-Toggle it using the 3rd and 6th keys on bottom row (watch leds).
-Escape from `_FUN` layer by way of top left key, it should send you to your chosen BASE layer.
+  To detect if the BASE keys direct to the descramble layer or not, activate `_FUN` layer and check the leds.
+Toggle it using the 3rd and 6th keys on bottom row.
+Escape from `_FUN` layer by way of top left key, which should then send you to your chosen BASE layer.
+The regular BASE layer is now out of reach (the regular numbers layer is not).

-  If this sounds confusing, look at the top row in the `_FUN` layer map.
+  If this sounds confusing, ... ?

+   - Look at the top row in the `_FUN` layer map.
 The left most two keys are the normal BASE layer `_LTR` and its numbers layer `_NSY`.
 The right most two layers are the _descramble_ variants thereof.
 The other layers in the middle are used in common.
+A BASE layer (there are two) is nothing more than a layer with layer-hold keys to a bunch of other layers that work well with it.
+Those keys revert you to that BASE layer when released.
+Only these BASE layers have those layer-toggles, which makes them the most interesting.
+You should be able to reach all you need from them, on that layer and others by way of layer-hold keys.
+The other layers are more static.
+The other simpler layers can still be brought on without needing to hold a key down through the `_FUN` layer (a second way of accessing them).
+Rather than have a set of layer toggles for touch typing, they specialize in something (moving, F-keys, etc).
+These more simple layers have one layer toggle in the top/left of the keyboard, back to a BASE layer.
+You can configure which one (using !LTR and !DDL on `_FUN`).
+That is all there is to it.
+You can for example _not_ toggle the BASE keys on all layers to point to the `_DLL` descramble BASE layer, but _still_ activate the `_DLL` layer and use it just fine.
+The reverse however is not possible by default, simply because there is no key to toggle to the default `_LTR` BASE layer anymore, but if you put that key on the map somewhere (which is easy enough) than that layer would work just fine even though BASE keys point to the other layer.
+You only notice the difference when reaching for a simple layer by toggle, and where you end up if you escape from that layer by way of the top/left key.
+It has no other meaning.
+  Nothing is being computed or decrypted or anything.
+It is all nothing more than basic layer switching, with some layer hold and toggle keys.
+  I understand it better now too. ^^

-  This works for computers configured to _already_ remap the input to Dvorak.
-Example: a laptop with a build in keyboard, for which you need _computer operating system side_ mapping to Dvorak.
-With the _descramble_ active, you should be able to type on it with the Minivan exactly as normal.
+  Example: a laptop
+  with a build in keyboard, for which you need _computer operating system side_ mapping to Dvorak.
+However it can mess up a plugged in keyboard that is already natively Dvorak.
+  With the _descramble_ output mode active, you should be able to type on it anyway, in Dvorak.

   Layers
   ======